writethedocs/www/docs/team.rst

 but

 * Serve as point of contact for issues or questions about contributing to the :doc:`/guide/index`
-* Update overview and TOC to for discoverability, clarity of contribution guidelines
+* Update overview and TOC for ease of use
 * Curate and write new sections and topics
 * Identify new contributors and help them get started (like you!)